Guildford – St Martha’s Church Circular

 Enjoy a rest and whatever drink, nibbles and tasty knick knacks you have brought to snaffle.

-Emerge at a wide junction of paths and car park to continue straight on to the main road.
-Cross over and turn left, following the road for 500m to meet a road junction to cross directly over to open sports ground.
+Emerge at a wide junction of paths, a cottage or two and car park to leave the NDW and continue straight on to the main road.
+Cross over and turn left following the road, lined with large houses, for 500m to meet a road junction to cross directly over to open sports ground.

-Continue directly on across the sports field towards the line of trees ahead of you.
-Passing through the trees to rough water meadow you will soon see, higher up and ahead, the silhouette of St Catherine’s Chapel ruins.
+Continue directly on across the sports field towards the line of trees ahead of you to pass through the trees to a rough water meadow.
+You will see, higher up and ahead, the silhouette of chapel ruins: St Catherine’s.

 Browse more walks…